 This cumulative burden of external triggers taxes growing bodies and minds, sparking a neurological “brain fire” marked by sensory overload, behavioral struggles, and developmental delays over time.
 The conventional approach fails to address this root cause.

 By understanding this complex combination of triggers, parents can gain greater insight into ASD’s roots.
-This contrasts the outdated, solely genetic explanation offered by conventional medicine.
+This contrasts with the outdated, solely genetic explanation offered by conventional medicine.

 Beyond Medication: Restoring Nervous System Order